Fear, boredom, adventure fill each day on quarantined ship

 “Honestly, it just felt like your everyday cold.
 Like, I feel absolutely fine now, physically,” Bianca said.
 “I had a bit of headache before and just a slight fever but that’s about it, honestly.”

-Associated Press journalists Emily Wang and Mari Yamaguchi in Tokyo, Rod McGuirk in Australia and Vineeta Deepak in New Delhi contributed to this report.
+Associated Press journalists Emily Wang and Mari Yamaguchi in Tokyo, Rod McGuirk in Australia and Vineeta Deepak and Emily Schmall in New Delhi contributed to this report.